theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

 6. Ensure that Ganache is running as mentioned in the [Prerequisites](#prerequisites) section.

 7. In the command prompt or terminal window, type `node web3-http-provider.js` and press Enter.
-This will run your JavaScript file and connect to the Ethereum network using the HTTP provider and Ganache.
+This will run your JavaScript file and connect to the Zond network using the HTTP provider and Ganache.

 If everything is set up properly, you should see the current block number, the transaction receipt, and the updated block number printed in the console: